IS5882/UU-TAX/README.md

 # UU-TAX
-UU-TAX ar SemEval2022 Task 3
+UU-TAX at SemEval2022 Task 3